malexandre/malexandre-blog/content/post/keep-learning-and-having-fun.md

 title: "Keep Learning and Having Fun"
 date: 2017-10-22T14:02:53+02:00
 author: Marc Alexandre
-categories: ["Code"", "Python", "Todoist", "HackerRank", "LeetCode"]
+categories: ["Code", "Python", "Todoist", "HackerRank", "LeetCode"]
 ---

 I've been coding for a long time, my first steps were in the very late 90s.
 I became serious about it only around 2004.
 I started being paid for my work since 2008, and working full time since february 2010.
 I started by being heavily invested in C++, then move to web development in 2012, and still going at it today.
 And what's awesome is that I'm still having so much fun.
 And even though I'm now paid as a Senior Software Engineer, I'm still learning everyday.